mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

    When adding imports to the :file:`__init__.py`, the folder that we use to open in Pycharm and that we call to execute the scripts is *extremely* relevant.
-When packages are deployed (e.g. in `PyPI <https://pypi.org/>`_ or ROS2), the "correct" way to import in :file:`__init__.py` is to use :code:`import <PACKAGE_NAME>.<THING_TO_IMPORT>`, which is why we're doing it this way.
+When packages are deployed (e.g. in `PyPI <https://pypi.org/>`_ or ROS2), the "correct" way to import in :file:`__init__.py` is to use :code:`from <PACKAGE_NAME>.<MODULE> import <THING_TO_IMPORT>`, which is why we're doing it this way.

 .. note::

-   Relative imports such as :code:`.<THING_TO_IMPORT>` might work in some cases, and that is fine.
+   Relative imports such as :code:`from . import <THING_TO_IMPORT>` might work in some cases, and that is fine.
 It is a supported and valid way to import.
-However, don't be surprised when it doesn't work in ROS2, PyPI packages, etc, and generates a lot of frustration.
+However, don't be surprised when it doesn't work in ROS2, PyPI packages, etc., and `generates a lot of frustration <https://stackoverflow.com/questions/14132789/relative-imports-for-the-billionth-time?rq=1>`_.

 Not a matter of taste: Code style
 ---------------------------------